 To find out how long you could work in New Zealand after graduating, see Immigration New Zealand’s information on staying to work after you’ve completed your studies.
 You may be able to stay for longer if you study outside Auckland, New Zealand’s biggest city.
 We have high-quality education providers throughout New Zealand with strong links to local employers – there are rewarding job opportunities all around New Zealand.

 Current international students

-There are transitional arrangements in place for students who already held a student visa on 8 August 2018 (or who had applied for a visa by that date).
 To qualify, the course you’re studying must lead to a qualification that’s eligible for a post-study work visa.